dstackai/dstack/docs/examples/infinity.md

 Once the service is up, you can query it at `https://<run name>.<gateway domain>` (using the domain set up for the gateway):

-!!! info "Authentication"
+!!! info "Authorization"
-    By default, the service endpoint requires the `Authentication` header with `"Bearer <dstack token>"`.
+    By default, the service endpoint requires the `Authorization` header with `"Bearer <dstack token>"`.

 ### OpenAI interface